 - Nominations will be considered without updating for 3 years.

 - Self-nominations will not be accepted.

-- More than one nomination per nominee will not be accepted.
+- More than 1 nomination per nominee will not be accepted.

-- Only one nominator and two references are accepted per nomination.
+- Only 1 nominator and 2 references are accepted per nomination.

-- Of the three participants in a nomination (nominator and two references), only one can be from the same employment unit (e.g., department, institute, center, company) as the nominee.
+- Of the 3 participants in a nomination (nominator and 2 references), only 1 can be from the same employment unit (e.g., department, institute, center, company) as the nominee.

 - Please note: the references are not required to submit statements; they will only be contacted if the committee requires more information regarding the nomination.

 - Deadline for nominations is June 28, 2020.

 - Nomination Form (Note: The nomination form is an online form; Nominator will need to create an ASM account, or log in to his or her current ASM account to complete the nomination.)

 - Curriculum Vitae (CV), including a list of publications; Nominators will be directed to attach the nominee's CV to the online nomination form during the nomination process.